-Although the College strongly encourages all members of its community to report violations of this policy to law enforcement (including on campus law enforcement partners and/or local police) it is the victim's choice whether to make such a report.
+Although the College strongly encourages all members of its community to report violations of this policy to law enforcement, it is the victim's choice whether to make such a report.

-Go to a safe location
+Go to a Safe Location

 Safety is the number one priority.
 If someone is in danger, they should call 911 while remaining on the phone until help arrives.
 Law enforcement, as well as Campus Safety, will assist anyone if they choose to prosecute the assailant.
 Keep in mind it is one's option to notify or decline to notify law enforcement.
 Regardless of a victim's choice, Campus Safety can assist.